endroid/installer/README.md

 ## Disabling auto installation for a package

-Generally you want the files to be installed automatically but if you experience issues with the installer or just don't want some package to be auto installed you can specify this via your `composer.json`:
+Generally you want the files to be installed automatically but if you experience issues with the installer or don't want some package to be auto installed you can add the package name to the excludes in `composer.json`.

 ```
 "extra": {